 I’ve been a software developer for many years.
 I’ve seen two major transformations: one is the transition between frontend and backend code.
 The other is in release cycles and speed.

-Frontend-backend code – Those working many years in software development remember the eras of shifting code back and forth, from the server to the client and back.
-During the days of the mainframe, most code resided on the server, and moved to the client with the emergence of personal computers.
-It shifted back to the servers with the transition to web.
-In the last five years, we’re seeing code shifting back to the client side as Single Page Applications (SPA) become more popular (and I assume most of you have already heard of AngularJS or ReactJS or Ember.js or Vue.js, and the list goes bigger every day) as well as mobile.
+During the mainframe era, most code resided on the server, moving to the client when personal computers came into play.
+It shifted back to the servers with the web, and in the last five years, we’re seeing code shifting back to the client side as Single Page Applications (SPA) become more popular (and I assume most of you already heard of Angular or React or Ember or Vue and list goes bigger every day).

 In recent years we have seen a transition from waterfall development to agile.
 Waterfall cycles were long (e.g. Microsoft releasing a new version of Windows every 2 years), and QA teams would spend months manually testing the software.
 The short cycles in agile drive the need for automation and Test Driven Development (TDD).
 The road to automation is still bumpy so some organizations only test the backend via API, while most heavily rely on manual testing.
 Few claim to have sufficient coverage (both client and server) to release a version knowing it’s completely safe (AKA Continuous Deployment).
 Lack of proper coverage is risky given the renaissance of code shifting to the frontend and the focus on user experience.